|

-Hernando C. Kulez and the Earth Mamos "Thank you so very much," Hernando Carlos Kulez said into the microphone as quickly as he could, while the banquet room of the London Hilton filled with applause.
-Kulez was on stage to pick up the 1992 international Pulitzer for a series of compelling photographs of civilian casualties in the Gulf War.
-Throughout his career, the middle-aged Chilean had worked hard to become one of the preeminent photojournalists covering frontline world situations, and had followed the crisis in the Gulf, once the war itself had ended, to nearby Serbia.
-Over and over that evening, Kulez kept asking himself, "what am I doing here?"
-His firsthand experience observing the cruelties of war was nothing he was proud of.
-For while having covered stories of devastation in his native South America, hed seen the deaths of thousands in the huge natural and man-made disasters he had photographed.
-But it didnt prepare him for the sheer inhumanity hed witnessed recently covering the volatile situation in Bosnia-Herzegovena.
-Returning to his seat, Hernando was pulled into a flashback memory that recurred for him day in and day out, since four months ago when he taken photographs of terrorist Croatian firing squads killing innocent people.
-This evening, almost every time there was a round of applause, he heard gunfire and saw the senseless killing once again.
-To his damaged emotional body, shell-shocked from recent events, it was as if he were right there again, watching.
+Hercules in the 21st Century ~ Virgo Hernando C. Kulez and the Earth Mamos 1.
+The Awards Banquet "Thank you so very much," Hernando Carlos Kulez said into the microphone as quickly as he could, while the banquet room of the London Hilton filled with applause.
+Kulez was on stage to pick up the 1992 international Pulitzer for a series of compelling photographs of civilian casualties in the recent Gulf War.
+Throughout his career, the now middle-aged Chilean had worked hard to become one of the preeminent photojournalists of frontline world situations.
+Once the war had ended, he moved from covering the crisis in the Gulf to focus on the situation in Serbia.
+In London to receive the Pulitzer, Kulez kept wondering, "what am I doing here?"
+His firsthand experience observing the cruelties of war made him feel depressed, rather than deserving any acclaim.
+For having covered stories of devastating events in his native South America, he saw the deaths of thousands in the huge disasters he had photographed.
+But it didnt prepare him for the sheer inhumanity hed witnessed recently covering the terribly volatile conflict in Bosnia-Herzegovena.
+Returning to his seat, Hernando was pulled into a flashback memory that recurred for him day in and day out since four months ago when he took photographs of a terrorist Croatian firing squad killing innocent townspeople, including children.
+Whenever he heard loud and sudden noises, that evening almost every time there was a loud round of applause, he was hearing gunfire and re-seeing the senseless killing being played out in his consciousness.
+To his damaged emotional body, shell-shocked from recent events, it was just as if he were right there again, watching the horrific suffering.
+2. The Kogi Tribe of Colombia

-Kulez recalled seeing this BBC documentary on the Kogi tribe a few months before; it had revealed to the world the story of their ancient civilization.
-Something about their story had stirred Hernandos interest.
+Kulez recalled seeing this BBC documentary on the Kogi tribe a few months before.
+It had revealed to the world their ancient civilization.
+Something about their faces and expression had stirred Hernandos interest, and he remembered their compelling story.

-Elder Brothers, the "Mamos" or shaman of the Kogi, believe their civilization to be the guardians of life on Earth, and the Earth is Aluna, mother of all life.
-As spiritual leaders for their tribe, the Mamos have maintained their ancient ceremonies over centuries in order to balance the spiritual and material forces of nature, and in so doing, the actions of all humanity.
-If everything ~ every tree, every stone ~ has a spirit, as the Kogi believed, then what kind of spirit could possibly explain the brutality of the wars hed chronicled, Kulez wondered as he thought more over the next few days.
-Now that his traumatized condition had brought his assignment in Eastern Europe to an early end, and drawn him more and more to finding a way to heal his nervous condition, he decided to fly home to Chile and meet with his editors.
+Elder Brothers, the "Mamos" or shaman of the Kogi, believe their civilization to be the guardians of life on Earth.
+They hold the Earth as Aluna ~ Mother of all Life.
+Spiritual leaders for their tribe, the Mamos have maintained their ancient ceremonies over centuries always striving to balance the spiritual and material forces of nature, and in so doing, the actions of all humanity.
+If everything ~ every tree, every stone ~ has a Spirit, which the Kogi believe, then what kind of Spirit could possibly explain the brutality of the wars hed chronicled?
+Kulez kept asking himself this for next couple of days.
+Now that his post-traumatic nerves had brought an early end to his assignment in Eastern Europe, he was impelled to seek the healing of his debilitating condition.
+First thing to do: fly home to Chile and meet with his editors.

-Until the BBCs documentary, the Kogi had remained hidden to the rest of the world, where they continue to live under the strict regime of their traditions.
+Until the BBCs documentary, the Kogi had remained hidden to the rest of the world, where they continue to live under the disciplined rituals of their traditions.
 Following the Spanish conquest and with the growth of the modern world, their ancient prophecies hold that the Earths technological developments will bring catastrophe.
-For centuries they have also believed that they are roped to the rest of civilization, and all the world will sooner or later be yanked to destruction.
+For centuries they have also believed that they are tethered to the rest of civilization, and all the world will sooner or later be yanked to destruction.
+3. Kulez Travels to Pueblo Viejo in Sierra Nevada de Santa Marta

-Indeed, what came through was surprising to them: instruction to bring their visitor to meet Elder Sister, the high priestess of the tribe, whose very presence is one of the guarded secrets of their religion.
-This would require journeying high into the Sierra, to an elevation over 7,000 feet, where she lived and maintained the tribes high temple.
-There, her foremost duty was to raise and teach the chosen child who would replace her.
+Indeed, what came through was out of the ordinary ~ instruction to bring their visitor to meet Elder Sister, the high priestess of the tribe, whose very presence is one of the guarded secrets of their religion.
+This would require journeying by foot high into the Sierra, to an elevation over 7,000 feet, where she lived and maintained the tribes high temple.
+There, Elder Sister's foremost duty was to raise and teach the chosen child who would replace her.
 This took 11 years, and during these years the child was not permitted to leave the temple in a cave.
-From birth, she would be the only contact, the only human allowed to touch the child.
+From birth, the priestss would be the only contact, the only human allowed to touch the child.
 The next day Mamo Jefe told Hernando that he would be escorting him to the mountain temple, to meet Elder Sister.
-They arrived two days later, and from the grueling climb, Hernando had become weak, with a high fever.
+They arrived two days later, and from the grueling climb and high elevation Hernando had become weak, with a high fever.
 Mamo Jefe wrapped him for the night, and while asleep, Hernando had a most vivid dream.

 Ever the frontline journalist, Hernando went to do what was instinctual from his many years covering the war: "get the photograph."
 And before the high priestess even began to comprehend any of what was happening, he reached into his pocket for his camera.
-Suddenly aware of all the horror Hernando brought with him, she was frozen in fear.
-Having never seen a camera before, the woman watched Kulez raise the black metallic rectangular box to his head.
-Instantly concerned for the sacred crystal, which she knew to be unstable, she held up her hand to Hernando, beginning to wave it as a warning of the crystals power.
+As Elder Sister registered the horror Hernando had around him from his recent war experiences, she was frozen.
+Having never seen a camera before, she watched as Kulez raised the black metallic rectangular box to his head.
+Instantly concerned for the powerful crystal, which she knew to be unstable, she held up her hand to Hernando, beginning to wave it as a warning of the crystals power.
 But he snapped the photograph, and in a brief moment, the reflection of the flash ricocheted from the crystal into the open palm of her hand.
 The jarring impact was so incredibly intense, she fell instantaneously to the ground.

 The two men tried to revive her, and Mamo Jefe worked together with Kulez by his side ~ both were fully mobilized to action.
-All in the same passage awed by the tragedy he had unwittingly caused, Hernandos focus went to the task of trying to undo his impetuous action.
-But their efforts at resuscitation were futile, she was indeed dead.
+All in the same situation awed by the tragedy he had unwittingly caused, Hernandos focus went to the task of trying to undo his impetuous action.
+But their efforts at resuscitation were futile, her heartbeat stopped and she was no longer breathing.
 Hernando stumbled outside into the light, sat down and tried to get still, looking over the valley below.
 Now that he was no longer engaged in the task of trying to revive the woman, he was pulled back into his old familiar place of despair.
-Recalling the horror of the atrocities he had witnessed in Serbia, he effectively had murdered Elder Sister, whose sacred ways hed come there to study and learn.
+Recalling the horror of the atrocities he had witnessed in Serbia, he effectively had killed Elder Sister, whose sacred ways hed come there to study and learn.

-Emerging from the cave after sunset, Mamo Jefe asked Hernando to help him bring the body outside, and the two men conducted her cremation ceremony in silence.
-And while the fire raged, Kulez had a vision.
-He saw the spirit of Elder Sister come to him, and she told him to stay with the Kogis and master their ways.
-Even though it seemed hopeless, for when they found out what he had done they would probably inflict due punishment, he was thusly guided to approach them when he returned to Pueblo Viejo.
+Emerging from the cave after sunset, Mamo Jefe asked Hernando to help him bring the body outside, and the two men conducted her cremation ceremony in silence, according to the Mamo's tradition.
+While the fire raged, Kulez had a vision.
+The spirit of Elder Sister came to him, and she told him to stay with the Kogi and master their ways.
+Even though it seemed hopeless, for when they found out what he had done they would probably inflict due punishment, he was being guided to approach them when he returned to Pueblo Viejo.
+5. Staying with the Kogi to Atone and Heal

 Kulez knew from the BBC documentary that the Kogi trained their holy leaders in a cave from birth, and Mamo Jefe had told him of their tribes dilemma.
 Since the child was still nearly two years from being of age to take over for Elder Sister, they would need to consult Aluna to find out what to do in the meantime.